christophergandrud/intro-data-retrieval-management/README.md

 ## Exercises

 The workshop has eight exercise blocks.
-Each set of exercises are in the [Exercises](Exercises)
+Each set of exercises are in the [Exercises](Exercises).